The Master of Engineering (Biomedical) is a 72-unit program offered by the College of Science and Engineering.

 Core - Year 2 topics

-Students who have already completed studies with considerable overlap with topics listed above may choose other topics with the permission of the Director of Studies.
+Students who have already completed studies with considerable overlap with topics listed above should choose alternative topics in discussion with the Director of Studies.